 20. Viruses & Worms

 Viruses resemble trojans, but they replicate by attaching themselves to host programs and spreading from one file to another.
-They enter systems the same way as trojans and can be mitigated using similar strategies.
+They are considered malicious software and enter systems the same way as trojans.
+They can be mitigated using similar strategies.

 Worms resemble viruses, but they run as independent programs and do not require a host.
 They infect systems using the same methods as trojans and viruses and can be combated using similar strategies.
 Methods for mitigating viruses and worms include: